KayTi0304/visualize_hr/README.md

 # VisualiseHR

 Revolutionize employees' onboarding experience.
 It doesn't have to be boring.
-It doesn't have to be cold Google Docs.
+It doesn't have to be cold Google Docs. <br>
+Visualize_HR is a HR onboarding platform for employees to complete their onboarding modules as required by their companies.
+Companies admin can use this platform to assign modules or make custom modules for their employees.
+Visualize_HR adds a visual twist to this experience by using OpenGL libraries and Three.js.

 # Tech Stack